dongliang3571/Database-Notes/README.md

 DELETE from books WHERE id=1009; -- delete 1
 ```

 If I execute transaction 2 while transaction 1 is doing sleep 1. select 2 will produce same result as select 1, because select 2 read the snapshot established by the select 1.
+But transaction 2 is not blocked

 result will be: